appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2018-09-24-working-with-decision.md

        _ **Note: On applying decision on attribute using Xpath, the condition will be traversed only for the first data in the whole packet.
 You can implement splitter node  after GET such that every packet are splitted into single packet, for implementing decision on each data after transformation.**_

-    - Decision on **Generic Function**:

-        APPSeCONNECT Generic Functions allows you to extract internal transactional values or modify the values based upon the functions that are used and requirements.

-        Applying Decision on Generic Appresource Function will execute the condition over the provided function and will allow the node based on the provided condition.
-[Click Here](/transformation/using-library-methods/) for more details on Appresource Functions.

-        `For Ex: {gen:IsDate()}`

-         _**Note: You need to provide the namespace prefix for generic function `gen:xyz()` when decision key evaluates a generic function.**_

-    - Decision on **Cloud Appresource Function**:

-        Cloud Appresource are the functions that are defined in the Cloud portal itself for extracting specific values through function for the attribute mapped with the defined function.

-        Applying Decision on Cloud Appresource function will allow the node to execute the condition on the provided Cloud Appresource Function and checks for the value recieved from the function and value provided in the Decision Node.
-On successful evaluation of the condition, data passed thorugh the condition moves to the next node.
-[Click Here](/processflow/cloud-appresource-functions/) to know more about Process Flow cloud appresource function.

-        `For Ex: {cloud:timeinstance(string)}`

-         _**Note: You need to provide the namespace prefix for generic function `cloud:xyz()` when decision key evaluates a generic function.**_

     - Decision on **Static Values:**

         Static Values are any random values that can be provided in the Decision key for allowing condition check in the Process Flow.
 Any value that is provided in Decision Key with or without conjunction can be a Static Value.
 Static Values can be provided to check and verify whether the node successfully execution the decision nodes.